johnhenry/antisocial-network/docs/glossary.md

 ## Retrieval Augmented Generation

 A technique used in the Antisocial Network that combines information retrieval with text generation, allowing AI agents to access and utilize relevant information from a knowledge base to generate more informed and contextually appropriate responses.
-Also known as "RAG"
+Also known as "RAG."

 ## Agent